ladjs/superagent/Readme.md

 ## Browser build

-  The browser build of superagent is located in the `./build` directory.
+  The browser build of superagent is located in ./superagent.js

 ## Examples: